 Beijing and Xian

 A visit to Beijing isn’t complete without seeing Tiananmen Square.
 Surrounded by impressive buildings and monuments, this vast square is a prime people-watching spot.
 We’ll then join a local expert to discover the Forbidden City, the largest ancient palatial structure in the world and home of 24 emperors throughout the Ming and Qing dynasties.
 It is a true architectural masterwork and home to the National Palace Museum.
-And are we forgetting something?
-Not at all!
-Our visit to China’s capital ends with a visit to the Beijing Zoo, where we’ll observe the beloved giant pandas.
-Later,…
+Later, we’ll catch our flight to Xian, ancient capital of China over 11 dynasties and historic gateway to the silk trading route.
+Grand Mercure Xian Renmin…

 Xian & Terracotta Army

 Ready to see one of the greatest discoveries of the 20th century?
 You’ll be amazed by the Terracotta Army, an afterlife (and life-sized!) army of warriors, chariots and horses built over 2,200 years ago to guard the tomb of Emperor Qin Shi.
 This architectural treasure was unearthed in 1974 after being discovered by local farmers.
 Fun fact: each of the 8,000 soldiers differs in gestures and facial expressions.
 Our next stop is the Tang Art Museum, where we’ll view intriguing exhibits and demonstrations of Chinese culture, including folk arts, ancient painting works and calligraphy….

 After a short flight to Wuhan, we’ll transfer to Yichang in the western Hubei Province.
 This is the gateway to the Yangtze River Gorges.
 We’ll board our luxurious river cruiser later today and settle in our spacious cabins before setting sail late tonight.
 B/L/D Victoria Cruises Premier Ship

 Yangtze River Cruise